 Heterodox Academy is a collaboration of professors, grad students and other university stakeholders committed to promoting open inquiry, viewpoint diversity and constructive disagreement in institutions of higher learning.
 Our blog serves as an outlet for sharing research, tips and tools to facilitate these goals.
 We welcome contributions from our members, as well as academics who have not yet joined (although we encourage you to join!)

-We are methodologically and ideologically diverse, and welcome contributions from authors from across the disciplinary and political spectrum.
+We are methodologically and ideologically diverse, and invite original submissions from authors from across the disciplinary and political spectrum.
 However, in order to maintain this diverse community of scholars and readers, we insist upon particular norms of communication and engagement (the “HxA Way”):

 - Make your case with evidence, and link to that evidence whenever possible, or describe it when you can’t.
 Any specific statistics, quotes or novel facts should have linked citations.